 Learn everything you need to know about psilocybin:

 This course provides a comprehensive summary of the pharmacology and effects of psilocybin, how it works in the brain, and why people can have mystical experiences and sensory-perceptual shifts.
+Learn more about psilocybin in our substance guide.

 5. Work in a Psychedelic Tech Startup